Church of God in Christ, Mennonite: Theology

 Marriage is seen as divinely instituted between one man and one woman for life, for the propagation, purity, and happiness of the human race.
 It is only permitted between church members.
-Divorce and remarriage are not recognized, as among other plain Anabaptist churches.
+In marriage, Christians are not to be unequally yoked with unbelievers.
+Divorce is not the standard solution to a problem in marriage, but scripture allows for divorce when adultery has been committed, and remarriage is sanctioned for those who have divorced for adultery.
+From the beginning, God instituted marriage between one husband and one wife.
+It is because of the hardness of man's heart that Moses allowed for a writing of divorce.

 Practice

-The church holds to a strong Mennonite culture, and obligates its members to lead a life according to Mennonite principles.
+The church holds to a strong Mennonite culture, and obligates its members to lead a life according to Christian principles.
 The members should pattern their lives after their beliefs in integrity in personal and business dealings, non-involvement in government, loving their neighbors, keeping the avoidance of sin with love, inviting the sinner to repent, and emphasis on voluntary service.
 Non-resistance is standard practice, whether peacemaking among individuals, regarding lawsuits, or concerning warfare among nations.
 Holdeman Mennonites do not vote, serve in the military, or in law enforcement professions.
 They consider themselves to be citizens of a heavenly kingdom, not an earthly one.

 Courtship

 The Church of God in Christ Mennonite, via General Conference decision, has forbidden its members from pursuing 'carnal courtship,' a term that encompasses any form of dating or courtship.
 Instead of allowing young people to choose a partner and engage in dating rituals, every congregation has a formal youth group, which organizes group functions such as bible studies, singing evenings, or volleyball games at which young people get to know each other.
 If a man wants to get married, he meets with a church minister who "carries the proposal" for him.
 In this tradition, the minister pays a visit to the young lady to whom the young man wants to propose.
 She can then accept or reject this proposal.
 In the event that she says yes, the marriage engagement will usually be announced in church the following Sunday morning after the worship service.
 Weddings are simple religious services followed by a reception for guests.